moov-io/watchman/docs/using-watchman.md

 ## Where it sits in the program

-Onboarding, periodic refresh, and (where required) pre-transaction screening against named lists.
-Hits go to investigation with score pieces.
-Watchman does not replace CDD, transaction monitoring, or beneficial-ownership analysis.
+Use Watchman when you onboard a customer, when you refresh that customer later, and when a payment or other transaction must be checked against sanctions lists.
+Send hits to investigation with the score details.
+Customer due diligence, transaction monitoring, and ownership analysis stay in your other systems.

 ## Next